UW-Libraries/druw/README.md

  - Start a rails console: `RAILS_ENV=development bundle exec rails c`
  - Search or scroll down to "Add an initial admin user via command-line" in that github page mentioned above.
  - Follow those directions.

+---

+## Build demo site

+Edit vars.yml

+ - ansible_target - change to demoserver
+ - application_home - point it to someplace that your user account can access
+ - druw_home - change it to /var/druw

+Run ansible-playbook